Dhubri district: Education

 At present the district houses 15 colleges for higher education.
 B. N. College, Dhubri (estd.
 1946) at Dhubri is one of the oldest institutes in Assam.
 Sapatgram College situated in Sapatgram town is imparts degree BA and certificates HSSLC in Art's stream Bilasipara College situated in bilasipara town also imparts degrees (BA and BSc) and certificates (HSSLC) in the science and arts streams.
 Ratnapeeth College of Chapar is another prominent college of the district.
 The Government Boys Higher secondary School and Bidyapara Boys' Higher secondary school are the two important schools of Dhubri town and the oldest too.
 Happy Convent School is also one of the best schools affiliated by CBSE.

 One Industrial Training Institute and some 30 number of private run computer institutes are there.

+Most prominent among these is COLLEGE OF ADVANCED TECHNICAL STUDIES popularly called CATS situated at G T B Road, Opposite to Students' Library, Dhubri.
+This institute is providing coaching and training facilities for Bachelor of Computer Application [BCA] course along with both short term and long term courses on Computer.

 More than hundred high and higher secondary schools are also imparting education to the people of the district.

 ASIAN MISSION INSTITUTE a vocational training centre is imparting education to the people.